Transition to Secondary School

 Transitioning from primary school to secondary school can be a time of great emotion.
 Whilst some students transition to other local secondary colleges, and participate in their transition days, the majority of our students transition across to Assumption College.
 St Patrick's likes to ensure that its students are ready for that move by implementing a range of transition sessions and programs to assist

-To help with the transition, our Year 6 teachers are in regular contact with ACK.
-The Year 7 coordinator keeps in touch with the teacher and throughout the year will occasionally attend the Year 6 classrooms so that the children have the chance to ask any questions they may have and it also gives them the opportunity to get to know them.
+For those students who do attend Assumption College in Year 7, the Year 7 coordinator keeps in touch with the classroom teacher and throughout the year will occasionally attend the Year 6 classrooms so that the children have the chance to ask any questions they may have and it also gives them the opportunity to get to know them.

-For students with need, during the Parent Support Group (PSG) sessions in Terms 2, 3 and 4 have ACK staff participating in the meeting so parents have the opportunity to voice any concerns they may have.
+For students with need, during the Parent Support Group (PSG) sessions in Terms 2, 3 and 4 there are ACK staff participating in the meeting so parents have the opportunity to voice any concerns they may have.

-Class teachers also fill in a personal transition form on each child in Year 6, including information about them so that their secondary school teachers have up-to-date and relevant information about the student before they get to ACK.
+Class teachers also fill in a personal transition form on each child in Year 6, including information about them so that their secondary school teachers have up-to-date and relevant information about the student before they get to their secondary school.